d2l-ai/d2l-en/chapter_introduction/intro.md

 * want to help us, e.g. a user reading text into a speech recognizer?
 * want to beat us, i.e. an adversarial setting like spam filtering (against spammers) or playing a game (vs an opponent)?
 * not  care (as in most cases)?
-* have shifting dynamics (steady vs shifting over time)?
+* have shifting dynamics (steady vs. shifting over time)?

 This last question raises the problem of *covariate shift*, (when training and test data are different).
 It's a problem that most of us have experienced when taking exams written by a lecturer, while the homeworks were composed by his TAs.
-We'll briefly describe reinforcement learning, and adversarial learning, two settings that explicitly consider interaction with an environment.
+We'll briefly describe reinforcement learning and adversarial learning, two settings that explicitly consider interaction with an environment.